That's how much I earned from a $0.12 investment the four months after starting an Esty shop.

 Since relying solely on Etsy to unsettle is such a bad idea, what's the alternative?

 What You Can Do Instead

 If you're serious about making it with an online store, just relying on starting an Etsy shop is not the answer.
 It's a GREAT place to start, but it shouldn't be the end-all-be-all.

-Start your shop on Etsy.
-It has tons of great perks and takes a lot of the pressure of marketing your products and yourself off of your shoulders (especially if you don’t even know where to start with marketing!).
+Starting an Etsy shop has tons of great perks: it’s convenient, you get an audience, and it takes a lot of the pressure of marketing your products especially if you don't even know where to start with marketing!